uncle-jayden/cloudflare-url-shorter/README.md

     Copy the `id` you get in the terminal output to `wrangler.toml` in place of `ID_HERE`, and copy the `preview_id` you get in the terminal output in place of `PREVIEW_ID_HERE`.

 5. Deploy the Worker: `wrangler publish`

-# Different between original repo

-I just change some CSS and HTML to make a responsive layout for it.
-Also, I add something in the index.js to make sure the URL is vaild.